decentropy/web-bookmarks/README.md

 Keep your bookmarks encrypted in cloud

 # about
-Common browser bookmark tools (in Chrome or Firefox) force you to 1) commit to single browser platform, and 2) exposes all your personal bookmarks.
+Common browser bookmark tools (in Chrome or Firefox) force you to 1) commit to single browser platform across devices, and 2) exposes all your personal bookmarks to a third party.
 This web bookmark solution encrypts data with a local password, allowing you to share bookmarks across all devices and browsers without exposing your data.

 ![screenshot](https://raw.githubusercontent.com/steve-vincent/web-bookmarks/master/screenshot.png)